 - 1. Exhibitors are required to have registration papers in the ring during the Show.
 All registration papers must be checked in at the Livestock Office 24 hours before you show. - 2.
 A registration or recordation certificate for any animal six months of age or older is required. - 3.
 Registration, recordation certificates, or the stamped duplicate application showing the date received by the ADGA office is required for any animal under six months of age. - 4.
 No copies of registration, recordation certificate, or the stamped duplicate application are accepted by the Show Official. - 5.
 American Dairy Goat Association Show Rules XVI "Rules Governing the Conduct of Official Shows" are in effect at this Show. - 6.
 The Show order is subject to change. - 7.
 The Junior and Senior Shows will be separately sanctioned. - 8.
 All milkers will be added to Udder Classes - 9.
 Exhibitors may only receive two (2) money awards per Class.
 (See State Rules) - 10.
-NOTE: Entering in the Open Senior Dairy Goat Divisions prohibits Youth from entering in the Junior Dairy Goat Classes.
+NEW 2024 NOTE: Youth may enter into both the Open Senior Dairy Goat Show and the Junior Dairy Goat Show.
+In order to remain in Youth standing, an exhibitor must show in the Youth show.